padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-TRY2.md

 The CART and RF performed quite averagely, suggesting the result can be improved with more training data and predictor variables.
 Compared to RF, the CART image is more pixelated and noisier.
-This is a subjective assessment of the performance of the model, so it is not expected that the intrepretations of results would be the same for every participant.
+This is a subjective assessment of the performance of the models, so it is not expected that the intrepretations of results would be the same for every participant.
 An objective approach will be investigated in the next activity.

 ##### Export the classification image to Google Drive

 Once you are happy with your classified image, you may want to export this to your own local computer for further use.
-The script below explains how to export image to Google Drive and then onto your local computer.
+The script below explains how to export an image to Google Drive so you can download the image onto your local computer.

 ```JavaScript